alh1m1k/WebKeyboard-for-StarCitizen/README.md

 The WebKeyboard (WKB) project utilize ESP32S series native USB (also mentions as OTG) interface to emulate custom keyboard and joystick controllable by application web interface over wifi.

+> [!NOTE]
+> This is an ***unofficial*** companion app for the Star Citizen.

+> [!NOTE]
+My English is bad, sometimes I also use automatic translation.
+Edits are welcome. <br/>
+All technical details about build, flash or toolchain setup are simplified because it wasn't subject for this page.

 - [Description](#description)<br/>
 - [Usage](#usage)<br/>
   - [Security](#security)